Aileen Wuornos: Execution and death

-Wuornos' execution by lethal injection took place on October 9, 2002.
+Wuornos' execution by a lethal injection cocktail of sodium thiopental, pancuronium bromide, and potassium chloride took place on October 9, 2002.
 She declined her last meal which could have been anything under $20 and instead received a cup of coffee.
 Her last words were, "Yes, I would just like to say I'm sailing with the rock, and I'll be back, like Independence Day, with Jesus.
 June 6, like the movie.
 Big mother ship and all, I'll be back, I'll be back".
 She died at 9:47 a.m.
 She was the second woman in Florida and the tenth in the United States to be executed since the 1976 United States Supreme Court decision restoring capital punishment.

 After her death, Wuornos' body was cremated.
 Wuornos' ashes were scattered beneath a tree in her native Michigan by Wuornos' childhood friend Dawn Botkins.
-At Wuornos' request, Natalie Merchant's song "Carnival" from Merchant's album Tigerlily (1995) was played at Wuornos' funeral: Wuornos spent many hours listening to this album on death row.
+At Wuornos' request, Natalie Merchant's song "Carnival" from Merchant's album Tigerlily (1995) was played at Wuornos' funeral.
+Wuornos spent many hours listening to this album on death row.
 When Merchant found out about this, she gave permission to use the song in the closing credits of Broomfield's documentary Aileen: Life and Death of a Serial Killer (2003):

 When director Nick Broomfield sent a working edit of the film, I was so disturbed by the subject matter that I couldn't even watch it.
 Aileen Wuornos led a tortured, torturing life that is beyond my worst nightmares.
 It wasn't until I was told that Aileen spent many hours listening to my album Tigerlily while on death row and requested "Carnival" be played at her funeral that I gave permission for the use of the song.
 It's very odd to think of the places my music can go once it leaves my hands.
 If it gave her some solace, I have to be grateful.

 Broomfield later speculated on Wuornos' state of mind and motives:

 I think this anger developed inside her.
 And she was working as a prostitute.
 I think she had a lot of awful encounters on the roads.
 And I think this anger just spilled out from inside her.
 And finally exploded.
 Into incredible violence.
 That was her way of surviving.
 I think Aileen really believed that she had killed in self-defense.
 I think someone who's deeply psychotic can't really tell the difference between something that is life threatening and something that is a minor disagreement, that you could say something that she didn't agree with.
 She would get into a screaming black temper about it.
 And I think that's what had caused these things to happen.
 And at the same time, when she wasn't in those extreme moods, there was an incredible humanity to her.